 For us older hikers sometimes a sleeping pad just doesn’t do it anymore and using a hammock is more preferential than a tent.

 Another side, though is that if you enjoy the walls and privacy is important then the backpacking tent vs hammock may be the correct answer.

 Here is where some changes start to occur, as there are much more high-quality but lighter-weight tents that be had for less than $200 where many base hammock setups will escalate in price to add the gear you will need for a full thru-hike build.

-Where these start to become inconsequential is when you are reaching the $500+ dollar tents and then the sleeping pad.
+These start to become inconsequential when you reach the $500+ dollar tents and then the sleeping pad.

 For a tent you need, at a minimum, the tent, stakes, poles (or trekking poles), and your sleeping pad.
 This set of gear will be the base required for a functioning tent shelter system.

 For a hammock you need, at a minimum, the hammock, the straps, the bug net, the rainfly, and an underquilt or sleeping pad to insulate the bottom side of your sleeping system since it is raised.

 Note: I didn’t include a topquilt, or sleeping bag, as these are required for either solution and are more a personal preference and need based on the temperatures and not a true part of the shelter itself.